Back to Blog

 • Install ShortPixel or Imagify

-• Bulk optimize all existing images
+• Bulk optimize all existing images in your media library

-• Enable automatic optimization for new uploads
+• Enable automatic optimization for new uploads going forward

 Use modern formats:

-• Enable WebP conversion (ShortPixel does this)
+• Enable WebP conversion (ShortPixel does this automatically)

-• Serve WebP to supported browsers
+• Serve WebP to supported browsers with JPG/PNG fallback

-• Maximum width: 2000px for full-width images
+• Maximum 2000px wide for full-width hero images

-• Don't upload 5000px images for thumbnails
+• Don't upload 5000px photos for thumbnails

 Enable lazy loading:

-• Built into WordPress 5.5+
+• Built into WordPress 5.5+ (native)

-• Or use a lazy load plugin
+• Or use a lazy load plugin for more control

 Step 4: Minimize Plugins